 - Can we imagine an easier way to do this?

 - Can we imagine not doing this at all?
 What would happen in that event, what might happen and what do we know will absolutely happen?

 New teachers and leaders in an school are often naturally taking on this work simply as a way to try to understand why things are done the way they are.
+I’ve often heard this called the accounting or assessing phase of new leaders.
 You might know this internal dialogue yourself while working in a new school and learning how things are done.
 You may be asking yourself the same questions above internally while in a survey mode of learning the new school rather than questioning out loud.
-That brief time where you are questioning is a valuable perspective and one that deserves capturing and acting on as appropriate.
-Heck it’s not just new faculty, but I regularly hear my new middle school students question why we do things a certain way and talking about how their old school had efficient or inefficient processes that inform their student experiences.
+That brief time where you are questioning everything is a valuable perspective and one that deserves capturing and sharing — as appropriate.
+Heck, it’s not just new faculty, but I regularly hear my new middle school students (yes students) question why we do things a certain way and talking about how their old school or former teacher had efficient or inefficient processes that informs their student experiences.

 Power In a Name

 Telling your faculty that you wish to change how your school operates or stating the desire to be more efficient is great, but being able to name the concept you are going after is meaningful to your audience.
 Talk about Cow Paths, the story and the analogy.
 Provide or ask for examples you or they have seen over the years.
 Perhaps someone can contribute a story that they are proud of intervening in to help demonstrate the value in this kind of self study to solve a problem.
 From then on, you and your colleagues at the school have a common language to share when resolving outdated and unhelpful practices at your school.